L0lus/PicoCalc-Radxa-zero-3/README.md

 The Pico Connectors on clockwork_Mainboard_V2.0_Schematic are Left-Right flipped!

+you can use the mipi driver when using gnome desktop image of armbian - I did not test other desktops

 #### Set up wire connection

 Connect your PicoCalc to the Radxa zero 3: